Purpose of the document

 - never send it using a non-secure method (electronic or postal mail)

-The compromise of a secret key and its use by a malicious third party would disrupt the normal functioning of the store, and could notably generate unjustified transactions or transaction management operations (e.g. refunds).
-Also, if the secret is compromised, you are required to request its revocation and renewal from our customer service department as soon as possible.
+A secret key compromised and used by a malicious third party would disrupt the standard operation of the shop, and could notably generate unjustified transactions on your site or cause transaction management operations (e.g. refunds).
+Also, in case the key is compromised, you are required to ask as quickly as possible for its revocation and renewal from our customer support.

 You will then have to choose your connectors and integrate them so you can connect your merchant site to the WL Sips payment server.

 After a test phase, you will be able to open your site to the public and enable your customers to make purchases and pay for them.